cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 Some items to keep in mind are:

-* The number of parameters that can generate notifications is set by NUM_SUPPORTED_PARAM_NOTIFY in reach-server.h.
+- The number of parameters that can generate notifications is set by NUM_SUPPORTED_PARAM_NOTIFY in reach-server.h.
 Each notification requires another 56+20 bytes.
-* Parameters are only monitored when the BLE client is connected.
+- Parameters are only monitored when the BLE client is connected.
-* All parameter notifications are canceled when the client connects to the device.
+- All parameter notifications are canceled when the client connects to the device.
 The client must enable all desired notifications when it connects.
-* Setting any of the notification parameters to zero means they will be ignored.
+- Setting any of the notification parameters to zero means they will be ignored.
 Setting all of them to zero (delta, min, max) is the same as disabling that notification.
-* No delta applies for strings and byte arrays.
+- No delta applies for strings and byte arrays.
 They are checked for any change by strcmp() and memcmp() respectively.

+### Access Control

+The "challenge key" concept exists to allow different users different levels of access to the services and parameters.
+Code in params.c demonstrates a trivial implementation of this.
+Reach doesn't impose any specific model of access control, but it is able to support it.

 ## Command Service